Kal-El-1412/reliability-score-platform-mvp/FRONTEND_TESTING.md

 ## When to Use Each Test Type

-### Use Component Tests (Jest) When:
+### Default: Jest Component Tests

+The default `npm run test:smoke` command uses Jest + React Testing Library.

+**Use this for:**
 - Working in Bolt/Stackblitz (WASM environments)
-- Need quick verification after code changes
+- Quick verification after code changes
 - Testing component rendering in isolation
-- CI/CD pipeline needs fast feedback
+- CI/CD pipeline fast feedback
-- System dependencies are unavailable
+- Any environment where system dependencies are unavailable
+- **This is the recommended default for all smoke testing**

-### Use Playwright E2E Tests When:
+### Optional: Playwright E2E Tests

+Available via `npm run test:smoke:playwright` in the frontend directory.

+**Use this when:**
-- Working on local development machine
+- Working on local development machine with native Node.js
-- Running in CI/CD with full Node.js runtime
+- Running in CI/CD with full runtime capabilities
-- Need to test navigation and routing
+- Need to test navigation and routing behavior
 - Testing interactions between multiple pages
-- Need to verify production-like behavior
+- Need to verify production-like browser behavior

 ## Adding New Smoke Tests

-### Adding Component Tests
+### Adding to Default Smoke Tests (Component Tests)

-When adding critical new pages or features:
+When adding critical new pages or features to the default smoke test suite:

 1. Open `frontend/__tests__/smoke.test.tsx`
-2. Add a new test:
+2. Add a new test case:

 ```typescript
 test('new feature component renders', () => {